openbeer/world/talks/beer_db_intro.md

 - What's `world.db `?
 - How to use `beer.db` & `world.db` in Ruby
 - How to use HTTP JSON API - `GET /beer/guinness`
-- Design - Plain Text Format Options
+- Design - Plain text format options
-- Design - Better Comma Separated Values (CSV) Format
+- Design - Better comma separated values (CSV) format
-- "Magic" - Use folder and file names for values and structure
+- Design - "Magic" - Use folder and file names for values and structure
-- "Magic" - Use text patterns (regex) for fields
+- Design - "Magic" - Use text patterns (regex) for fields